Previous: Supernatural S 02 E 08 Crossroad Blues

-- Anything in the blood at a high enough concentration to be forming such large clumps like the "sulfur" would likely cause blocked blood flow, and result in heart attacks, stroke, and ischemia to other parts of the body.
+- Anything in the blood at a high-enough concentration to be forming large clumps like the sulfur would likely cause a blocked blood flow and result in heart attacks, stroke, and ischemia to other parts of the body.

 - Ax-Crazy: Everyone with the disease.

-- Continuity Nod: Duane talks to another being about the virus and the Winchesters using a goblet of blood in the pickup, as we saw Meg do in "Scarecrow" (S01, Ep11) and "Shadow" (S01, Ep16).
+- Continuity Nod: Duane talks to another being about the virus and the Winchesters through a goblet of blood in the pickup, just as we saw Meg do in "Scarecrow" (S01, E11) and "Shadow" (S01, E16).

-- Evil All Along: Turns out the reason the virus didn't affect Duane Tanner is that he was a demon.
+- Evil All Along: Turns out the reason Duane Tanner knew he didn't have the virus was that he's possessed by a demon.

 - Hate Plague: The demonic virus.

-- I Did What I Had to Do: Dean's rationale for shooting the infected.
+- I Did What I Had to Do: Dean's rationale for shooting the infected Mrs. Tanner.

-- Impostor Exposing Test: Subverted; besides The Virus, they should have been checking for demonic possession too.
+- Impostor-Exposing Test: Subverted—they should have been checking for demonic possession as well as The Virus.

-- Lockdown: The bridge out of town is blocked by townspeople with guns saying it is part of a quarantine.
+- Lockdown: The bridge out of town is blocked by townspeople with guns, who say it is part of a "quarantine".

-- MacGyvering: Sam makes an explosive out of alcohol and other supplies in the medical clinic.
+- MacGyvering: Sam and Dean make explosives out of alcohol and other supplies in the medical clinic.

-- Noisy Guns: Somewhat more slide-racking than is necessary.
+- Noisy Guns: Somewhat more slide-racking than really necessary.

 - Plague Zombie: The infected townspeople.

-- Shoot the Dog: Dean killing Mrs. Tanner.
+- Shoot the Dog: Dean killing the infected Mrs. Tanner.